 For information about financial aid and loans, visit the Washburn University Financial Aid Office web site or call them at (785) 670-1151.

-- Current Kansas, Colorado, Missouri, Texas, Oklahoma, and Nebraska residents can attend Washburn Law at resident tuition rates (maintenance of a 3.0 cumulative grade point average (GPA) required to continue to qualify for resident tuition).
+- Current Kansas, Colorado, Missouri, Texas, Oklahoma, and Nebraska residents can attend Washburn Law at resident tuition rates (maintenance of a 3.0 cumulative grade point average (GPA) OR establishing Kansas residency by non-Kansas students required to continue to qualify for resident tuition).

 - Residents of all other states can qualify for in-state tuition after only six months (e.g., non-resident students living in Kansas by July 1 prior to their first fall semester can take advantage of resident tuition when they enroll for the second semester in January).
 These students may qualify for a Washburn Advantage Award to assist with first year tuition.

 Tuition for summer courses is charged at the same rate as the previous fall/spring; total summer tuition is dependent upon the number of hours enrolled.
 Note: a student qualifies for the Kansas Resident rate if residency is established six months prior to the first day of the first class offered in the summer.

 The Law School Admission Council offered a financial aid workshop during its fall 2011 forums.
 The workshop is available as a 45-minute video.
 Topics covered include: